-Apple has been awarded a patent for a Lytro-like camera system that will refocus an image after the shot is taken and could surface in future iPhones.
+Apple has been awarded a patent for a Lytro-like camera system that will refocus an image after the shot is taken and could surface in the iPhone 6.

 Without the need to focus, taking pictures on an iPhone would be made instant thanks to the "plenoptic" tech, which basically means you can change what is and what isn't in focus after the shot has been taken.

 The patent even makes reference to the Lytro camera as prior art but adds that certain adjustments can be made in the quality of picture.

 None of this is too surprising though.
 During his final months, Steve Jobs actually met with the founder of Lytro to discuss a possible partnership with the company.